elmar-hinz/Ext/README.md

 Speed
 -----

-Once you are used to it, it is much faster, to upload extensions from commandline.
+Once you are used to it, it is much faster, to upload extensions from command-line.

 Scriptablity
 ------------